Start a conversation

 When’s the best time of year and day to visit?

 During the dry season months of April through October are the best times to go to Machu Picchu.
-However, you’ll experience much heavier crowds in June, July, and August.
+However, experience much heavier crowds in June, July, and August.
 That said, April or October might be the ideal shoulder months to visit for good weather and lighter crowds.
-In terms of granular timing, Machu Picchu is packed every day of the week but a little less so in early mornings and late afternoons.
+Machu Picchu is packed every day of the week but a little less so in early mornings and late afternoons.

 Is Machu Picchu more rewarding as the final stop along the Inca Trail?

-Yes, undeniably so.
-The Inca Trail is the most famous trek in South America.
-And has been continously names one of the top 3 hikes in the world.
+Yes, The Inca Trail is the most famous trek in South America.
+And has been continously named one of the top 3 hikes in the world.
 Not only is the trail significantly more isolated than Machu Picchu itself, it’s beautiful, impeccably maintained.
-Its populated with breathtaking Incan ruin sites, namely the high-perched Sayaqmarka, the low-lying Phuyupatamarka, the outstanding Intipata, the massive Wiñay Wayna, and the tantalizing Intipunku (or Sun Gate), the last site before descending into Machu Picchu itself.
+Its populated with breathtaking Incan ruin sites.
+Some of which are the high-perched Sayaqmarka, the low-lying Phuyupatamarka, the outstanding Intipata, the massive Wiñay Wayna, not to mention the tantalizing Intipunku (or Sun Gate), the last site before descending into Machu Picchu itself.
 While the latter is certainly the most photogenic site, many of the others are oh-so-close in terms of their scenery and can often be enjoyed all by yourself or alongside your small tour group.

 How do you hike there?